 Banks and financial institutions offer interest as an incentive for customers to keep their money in the bank account.
 Banks then lend out this money to people and companies who are looking for loans.

 Many of these banks compete to offer the best interest rates, encouraging more deposits to their institution.
-For example, online brokerage Betterment currently offers a savings account with over a 1.78% APY interest rate.
+For example, online brokerage Betterment currently offers a savings account with an above-average interest rate.

 Dividend stocks have a similar compounding effect to savings accounts.
 Dividend stocks pay dividends on a monthly or quarterly basis to shareholders.